KebinSuzuki/Template-Forge/README.md

 ### Extracting Components

-1. Open the Command Palette and select **Template Forge: Extract**.
+1. Open the Command Palette and select **Template Forge: Extract components**.
 2. Enter the file path of the component or artifact you wish to extract.
 3. Enter the project root directory (where your `tsconfig.json` or `jsconfig.json` is located).
 4. Choose an existing template to update or create a new one.